COVID-19 measures in No.14

 Disinfecting: We have increased disinfection and cleaning of all high-contact surfaces, including tables, bar, spa area, vehicles, door handles and all touch points.
 Please note our 3 vehicles provide a dedicated chauffeur service to our guests at No.14, and they are not used for any other purpose.

 Keeping everyone safe: We ask our guests to use the hand sanitiser provided throughout the chalet and in our chauffeured vehicles.
-We have also included pocket sanitisers in every bedroom, which we encourage our guests to take out with them and use regularly whilst using all of the ski lifts and visiting restaurants.
+We have also included pocket sanitisers in every bedroom, which we encourage our guests to take out with them and use regularly whilst using all of the ski lifts and visiting public places.
 If any of our guests are feeling unwell or showing any symptoms, they must notify a member of our management team immediately.

 - Our spa area is cleaned every day and the towels are all washed above 60 degrees.